benhook1013/space-game/PLAN.md

 - Build only the features needed for the current milestone;
   defer extras until they are actually required
 - Favor readability over micro‑optimisation so future maintenance stays simple
+- Avoid code generation or heavy frameworks so builds stay fast and debugging remains straightforward
+- Collect tunable values (speeds, spawn rates, etc.) in a small `constants.dart` so balancing is easy and numbers aren't scattered across files

 ## 🛠️ Setup